iclr-blogposts/staging/_posts/2022-12-01-diffusion-is-all-you-need.md

 {% include figure.html path="assets/img/roto-trans.png" class="img-fluid" %}
 A visualisation of roto-translation equivariance, adapted from <d-cite key="xu2022geodiff"></d-cite>

 To generate stable molecular conformations, we need an algorithm that preserves roto-translation equivariance of the conformations that previous work has not focused on.
 To explain this property, let us delve into what equivariance is.
-A representation $φ$ is equivariant with a transformation $g$ of the input if the transformation can be transferred to the representation output.
+A representation $$φ$$ is equivariant with a transformation $$g$$ of the input if the transformation can be transferred to the representation output.
 Invariance is a special case of equivariance obtained when the transformation is the identity map <d-cite key="lenc2015understanding"></d-cite>.

 In the context of molecular conformations, we have to achieve the special case of equivariance in terms of rotation and translation, namely, roto-translation equivariance of the conformations which ensures that however the molecule is rotated or translated, the estimated (conditional) likelihood should be unaffected.
 GeoDiff considers the SE(3) Lie group which can be used to represent rotation and translation in 3D space <d-cite key="eade_2017"></d-cite>.